Introduction

 Communication with Top Finalists

 All written offer letters must be approved by the Provost’s Office.
-Once an identified candidate is dispositioned as “Recommended for Hire” the record keeper must initiate a PageUp offer card.
+Academic Human Resources provides template offer letters that must be used for tenure-track appointments.
+Once an identified candidate is dispositioned as “Recommended for Hire” the record-keeper must initiate a PageUp offer card.
 In addition to providing the relevant information on the offer card, the record keeper must attach the draft offer letter and start-up spreadsheet.
 The offer card will be routed to the appropriate individuals in the Provost’s Office for approval.
-Talent Management will review the offer card for compliance purposes only.

 Multiple Simultaneous Offers